getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Viewing Span Details**

-Clicking on a row in the span view to expands the details of that span.
+Clicking on a row in the span view expands the details of that span.
 From here, you can see all attached properties, such as tags and data.

 [{% asset performance/span-detail-view.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-detail-view.png @path %})